Financial-Times/origami/apps/website/_posts/2023-01-30-newsletter.md

 - [o-comments](https://registry.origami.ft.com/components/o-comments): got migrated to Coral V7.

-- [o-topper](https://registry.origami.ft.com/components/o-topper): Thanks to Phil Hunt for updating o-topper element.
-Now o-topper element has reduced the headline box size and removes a line from the deep portrait.
+- [o-topper](https://registry.origami.ft.com/components/o-topper): We supported the dynamic storytelling team to release two new toppers for articles: Deep Landscape and Deep Portrait, as featured in the recent product release announcement.
+Shout out to Alberto Cubero, Juan Sanchez, and Phil Hunt for their work on the o-topper Origami component!

 - [o-video](https://registry.origami.ft.com/components/o-video): Thanks to Juan Sanchez for contributing to o-topper component that now track progress of video on 99% since 100% is not sent on chrome.